Pupil Premium Strategy at Anthony Bek

 Children who are in/ have been in the care of the local authority for 1 day or more are eligible for a slightly higher amount of Pupil Premium funding.
 However, funding for these pupils doesn’t automatically go to the school: it is allocated to the local authority and schools can claim for the funding each term in agreement with carers and the local authority.

-Please see the file attached below to see our strategy statement 2016-2017 which shows how we intend to spend the money in this academic year and the impact and evaluation of our spending from the previous year.
+Please see the file attached below to see our current strategy statement which shows how we intend to spend the money in this academic year and the impact and evaluation of our spending from the previous year.